Probate Q&A Series

 Can the Personal Representative Serve as Guardian ad Litem?

 The personal representative has a duty to gather assets, pay debts and distribute the estate.
 North Carolina law sets qualifications for personal representatives in N.C.
-Gen. Stat. §28A-12-1.
-They must be at least 18 years old and of sound mind.
-The statute does not bar an adult personal representative from also serving as a guardian ad litem.
-However, courts review this dual role closely.
+Gen. Stat. §28A-4-2.
+They must be at least 18 years old and not otherwise disqualified by statute.
+The statute does not automatically permit an adult personal representative to also serve as a guardian ad litem, and any such appointment is subject to the court’s determination and conflict concerns.

 The court will check for conflicts.
 A guardian ad litem must advocate strictly for the minor’s best interest.
-A personal representative balances the interests of all heirs.
+A personal representative balances the interests of the estate and interested persons.
 If those interests align, the court may allow both roles.
-If not, the clerk will appoint a separate guardian ad litem.
+If not, the clerk may appoint a separate guardian ad litem.

 See the qualifications: N.C.
 Gen. Stat. §28A-12-1.